mnot/I-D/best/draft.md

 When both peers on a connection support this specification, they can take advantage of that knowledge to serialise headers that they know to be Structured Headers (or compatible with them; see {{backport}}).

-Peers advertise and discover this support using a HTTP/2 setting defined in {{setting}}; individual HEADERS frames opt into this format using a sigil byte defined in {{indicator}}.
+Peers advertise and discover this support using a HTTP/2 setting defined in {{setting}}, and convey Binary Structured Headers in a frame type defined in {{frame}}.

 ## Binary Structured Headers Setting {#setting}